Functional group (ecology): Scientific investigation

-Rather than the idea of this concept based upon a set of theories, functional groups are directly observed and determined by research specialists.
-It is important that this information is witnessed first-hand in order to state as usable evidence.
+Rather than being based in theory, functional groups are directly observed and determined by research specialists.
+It is important that this information is witnessed firsthand in order to state as usable evidence.
 Behavior and overall contribution to others are common key points to look for.
 Individuals use the corresponding perceived traits to further link genetic profiles to one another.
-Although, the life-forms themselves are different, variables based upon overall function and performance are interchangeable.
+Although the species themselves are different, variables based on overall function and performance are interchangeable.
 These groups share an indistinguishable part within their energy flow, providing a key position within food chains and relationships within environment(s).

-What is an ecosystem and why is that important?
-An ecosystem is the biological organization that defines and expands on various environment factors- abiotic and biotic, that relate to simultaneous interaction.
+An ecosystem is the biological organization that defines and expands on various environment factors, abiotic and biotic, that relate to simultaneous interaction.
 Whether it be a producer or relative consumer, each and every piece of life maintains a critical position in the ongoing survival rates of its own surroundings.
-As it pertains, a functional groups shares a very specific role within any given ecosystem and the process of cycling vitality.
+As it pertains, a functional group shares a very specific role within any given ecosystem and the process of cycling vitality.

 Categories

 There are generally two types of functional groups that range between flora and specific animal populations.
 Groups that relate to vegetation science, or flora, are known as plant functional types.
-Also referred to as PFT for short, those of such often share identical photosynthetic processes and require comparable nutrients.
+Also referred to as PFT for short, these often share identical photosynthetic processes and require comparable nutrients.
 As an example, plants that undergo photosynthesis share an identical purpose in producing chemical energy for others.
-In contrast, those within the animal science range are called guilds, typically sharing feeding types.
+In contrast, those within the animal science range are called guilds typically sharing feeding types.
 This could be easily simplified when viewing trophic levels.
 Examples include primary consumers, secondary consumers, tertiary consumers, and quaternary consumers.